H2S Mitigation Technologies for Gas

 On Table 1, we show the different chemical additives that are commonly used for H2S removal from gas including our dry media Pro3® Nano and our custom formulated MEA triazines.

 Table 1.- Chemical H2S Scavengers for Gas

 Whether you need to mitigate H2S at the wellhead, during storage, transportation, or processing, we at Q2 Technologies can help you treat your gas and get more bang for your money.
-We offer our new regenerable Pro3® Nano and are reliable manufacturers of triazine based scavengers, which will bring your gas to specs and are custom formulated according to your needs.
+We offer our Pro3® Nano and are reliable manufacturers of triazine based scavengers, which will bring your gas to specs and are custom formulated according to your needs.
 Contact us today to discuss how we can serve you.

 H2S Test Methods